mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 This indicates that the "exampleResolver" resolver has generated the error, and the incident identifier is "abc123".

 An application that decides to present errors from "exampleResolver" to its users would look up "exampleResolver" in the IANA DNS Resolver Identifier Registry (see {{registry}}) and obtain the corresponding template (see {{template}}).
-For example:
+For purposes of this example, assume that the registry entry for that value contains:

 ~~~
 https://resolver.example.com/filtering-incidents/{inc}